 This protocol is easier on the client and practitioner when the atlantooccipital joint has been mobilized.
 This post has several approaches from decompression to intraoral work.

 NOTE: This protocol is for mindful review by an experienced therapist.
-It is not intended to be used for learning without the hands-on training of a professional instructor.
-One should not attempt this without the necessary expertise to understand contraindications.
-It is important to use proper technique so that the treatment is safe and effective.sub-occipital-supine
+It is intended for learning with the hands-on training of a professional instructor.
+One should only do this with the necessary expertise to understand contraindications.
+Proper techniques are essential for safe and effective treatment.sub-occipital-supine

 These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.